-The state of discharge of the batteries will slightly different every time they are put on charge, but the Lester-Matic varies automatically the initial charge rates, and taper of charge rate over the charge Thus momentary initial charge rate will vary from 18-30 amps, dropping quickly to a lower value, and then tapering gradually over the charge period to a finish rate of 1-4 amps (in the green shaded area of dial) for the last 1-3 hours.
-When the ammeter batteries are slightly discharged, the ammeter needle will be in the green shaded area for 7-8 hours, but the specific gravity will not rise to full charge until the The normal charging with cells have been equalized. the ammeter needle in the green shaded area important to achieve equalization of all battery cells, time the batteries are charged.
-Since the taper of the charging rate (in amps, as indicated by the ammeter needle) is controlled by the rising voltage of the batteries being charged, proper performance of the charger and resulting good battery life is dependent upon the following factors:
+The state of discharge of the batteries will be slightly different every time they are put on charge, but the Lester-Matic varies automatically the initial charge rates, and taper of charge rate over the charge period.
+Thus momentary initial charge rate will vary from 18-30 amps, dropping quickly to a lower value, and then tapering gradually over the charge period to a finish rate of 1-4 amps (in the green shaded area of the ammeter dial) for the last 1-3 hours.
+When batteries are slightly discharged, the ammeter needle will be in the green shaded area for 7-8 hours, but the specific gravity will not rise to full charge until the cells have been equalized.
+The normal charging with the ammeter needle in the green shaded area is important to achieve equalization of all battery cells, every time the batteries are charged.
+Since the taper of the charging rate (in amps, as indicated by the ammeter needle) is controlled by the rising voltage of the batteries being charged, proper performance of the charger and resulting good battery life is dependent upon the following factors.

-- An adequate AC line to handle the power required (see "Initial Installation"). - 2. cells of the batteries must be good, rising to approximately 2.5 DC volts per cell while still on the end of 12-hour charging charge or near а When in doubt, check each cell period. single voltmeter while still on charge.
-If a low reading is obtained; check the low cells with a hydrometer. temperature corrected Hydrometer float must be thoroughly clean to obtain accurate specific readings.
+- 1. An adequate AC line to handle the power required (See "Initial Installation"). - 2.
+All cells of the batteries must be good, rising to approximately 2.5 DC volts per cell while still on charge or near the end of a 12-hour charging period.
+When in doubt, check each cell with a single cell voltmeter while still on charge.
+If a low reading is obtained; check the low cells with a temperature corrected hydrometer.
+Note: Hydrometer float must be thoroughly clean to obtain accurate specific gravity readings. - 3.
+All electrical connections of the vehicle must be clean and tight. - 4.
+Batteries should be charged just enough to bring them to full charge because overcharging is harmful.
+The state of charge can be tested accurately in each cell with a hydrometer or cell tester (voltmeter), but to simplify maintaining a fleet of cars, which normally require charging at least once a day, the following "CHARGING TIME CHARTS" can be used for daily charging.
+Set timer knob to desired charging time shown in chart.
+Charger shuts off automatically at end of set period.

-PAGE 4 051134 PAGE 4 SECTION 8
+PAGE 4 SECTION &